Cray-HPE/docs-csm/install/create_switch_metadata_csv.md

         - In the above diagram this is x3000u23R and x3000u23L (two side-by-side switches)
         - Newer side-by-side switches use slot numbers of s1 and s2 instead of R and L

-2. Each spine or aggregation switch will follow this format: `xXcChHsS`
+2. Each spine or leaf switch will follow this format: `xXcChHsS`

     > This format also applies to CDU switches that are in a River cabinet that make connections to an adjacent Hill cabinet.